periodicaidan/oryx-kbd-colors/README.md

 ## Running the Utility

 To make sure everything's working right, turn on the keyboard backlight (`Fn + Numpad *`), and on the command line, run `sudo kbdcolor rainbow`.
-This should change the keyboard color to a rainbow pattern (red-green-blue from left to righ).
+This should change the keyboard color to a rainbow pattern (red-green-blue from left to right).

 ### Arguments